-In addition, a portion of Acadian's revenue is generated from services provided under the Crown Land Services Agreement (the "CLSA") with Twin Rivers.
+In addition, a portion of Acadian's revenue is generated from services provided under the CLSA with Twin Rivers.
 The CLSA has a term equal to the term of the Crown license, including any renewal terms.
 The Crown license has been assigned to Twin Rivers as the owner/operator of its mills.
 If under any scenario, the mills were to close, the license would likely revert to the Crown resulting in the termination of the CLSA.
 Such events could eliminate the revenue earned by Acadian in providing services relating to the CLSA, and thus would result in a reduction of Free Cash Flow and could result in the impairment of intangible assets.